 Teachers must choose and complete one of the following advocacy courses (3-semester hours):

 Teachers must choose one elective course (3-semester hours or more).
 Electives can be chosen from any course in the M.Ed. in Teacher Leadership program or students may choose to take an additional research or advocacy course.
-For elective course offerings, please visit www.elmhurst.edu/tl.

-*Please note: The teacher leader endorsement has been approved by the State of Illinois to begin Fall 2013.
+NOTE: The teacher leader endorsement has been approved by the State of Illinois to begin Fall 2013.